syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 ## How to get data source settings details

-* The node's [Data](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_Data) Returns the record of the data source as data.
+* The node's [Data](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_Data) returns the record of the data source as data.
 Each record on the data source represents a node in an automatic layout.

 The following code illustrates how to get datasourcesettings details.